-The coronavirus crisis is having a huge impact on e-commerce stores.
-WooCommerce store owners are suddenly faced with large numbers of out of stock products, and difficulties ordering supplies.
+The coronavirus crisis has had a huge impact on e-commerce stores.
+WooCommerce store owners have suddenly faced large numbers of out of stock products, and difficulties ordering supplies.
 However, even though stock problems due to COVID-19 are out of your control, there's still plenty you can do to keep customers happy.

 Think about it from the customer's perspective.
 You've visited an e-commerce website, but the product you need is out of stock.
 Which of these messages would you prefer to see?